Sammy-John/immigration_prototype/ROADMAP.md

 ## **Future Enhancements**

-- [ ] Expand chatbot functionalities with AI-based predictive responses.
-- [ ] Integrate machine learning tools for advanced data analytics.
+### **Planned Improvements and Security Enhancements**
+- [ ] Move sensitive settings (like `SECRET_KEY` and database credentials) to environment variables.
+- [ ] Configure PostgreSQL database to replace SQLite, set up multiple databases, and implement custom database routers.
-- [ ] Add additional self-service options in the client portal (e.g., real-time status updates).
+- [ ] Add additional security settings and middleware for production, such as `SECURE_SSL_REDIRECT`, `CSRF_COOKIE_SECURE`, and `SESSION_COOKIE_SECURE`.
-- [ ] Develop mobile applications to complement the web interface.
+- [ ] Set up logging to capture errors and important events for debugging and monitoring.
+- [ ] Refactor `settings.py` to use a more modular and environment-based configuration (e.g., development vs. production settings).
-- [ ] Implement two-factor authentication for enhanced security.
+- [ ] Implement additional password validation rules or custom validators for enhanced security.

-- [ ] Integrate advanced workflow automation tools to handle complex processes.
+### **Testing and Deployment Planning**
+- [ ] Develop a comprehensive testing plan, including unit, integration, and end-to-end tests for all critical components.
+- [ ] Prepare for deployment by setting up necessary infrastructure (e.g., web server, database server) and ensuring the project is production-ready.
+- [ ] Develop a deployment checklist and script for automating the deployment process.

-## **Long-Term Goals**
+### **Long-Term Goals**

-- [ ] Continuous integration and deployment (CI/CD) pipeline setup (if needed).
+- [ ] Set up Continuous Integration and Deployment (CI/CD) pipeline for automated testing and deployment.
 - [ ] Explore potential third-party integrations for extended functionalities.
 - [ ] Open-source the project for community contributions and feedback.
 - [ ] Scale the system to support a larger user base and more complex use cases.

+### **Future Scope**
+- [ ] Consider building a mobile app to complement the web interface for enhanced user engagement.
+- [ ] Expand chatbot functionalities with AI-based predictive responses and integrate with other communication tools.
+- [ ] Integrate machine learning tools for advanced data analytics and predictive modeling.
+- [ ] Add additional self-service options in the client portal, such as real-time status updates and dynamic form generation.
+- [ ] Investigate the feasibility of implementing a multi-tenancy architecture for different client types.

 ---